Karim-2000/Arabic-Text-Detection-Recognition/READ-ME.markdown

 # Arabic Text Detection and Recognition

-This project develops a computer vision system for Arabic scene text detection and recognition, addressing a UAE problem (COE-49413, AUS).
+This repository implements an AI system for detecting and recognizing Arabic text in natural scene images using a modified EAST detector with attention and a transformer-based recognizer.
+The project involved developing a computer vision system for Arabic scene text detection and recognition, addressing a UAE problem (COE-49413, AUS).
 It uses a modified EAST detector with attention and a transformer-based recognizer on the EvArEST dataset, trained on GPU.
 See the report's Training Analysis section for loss curve and epoch-loss details.

 ## Setup
 1. **Install dependencies**: